All Episodes

 No, this is about election interference.

-All right, we continue with Greg Jarrett, his book Trial of the Century, and Professor Dershowitz, his book Get Trump, discussing possible pending indictments both of Hunter Biden and former President Trump this week.
+All right, we continue with Greg Jarrett, his book, Trial of the Century, and Professor Dershowitz, his book, Get Trump, discussing possible pending indictments, both of Hunter Biden and former President Trump this week.

 Let's talk about the reality.

-Well, both the Bragg indictment, which is utterly ludicrous on its face, as well as any potential indictment in Fulton County, Georgia.
+Both the Bragg indictment, which is utterly ludicrous on its face, as well as any potential indictment in Fulton County, Georgia.

-Now, you know, the professor has brought up a great point that well are there any fair and impartial and neutral judges anymore?
+Now, you know, the professor has brought up a great point that are there any fair and impartial and neutral judges anymore?

 I would like to be optimistic.